Hitnal

 Hitnal is a village near Munirabad in the Koppal taluk of Koppal district in the Indian state of Karnataka.
 Hitnal is located east to District Headquarters Koppal.

 Demographics

 As of 2001 India census, Hitnal had a population of 4,762 with 2,377 males and 2,385 females and 873 Households.

+Transportation

+Hitnal railway station is situated at Hitnal on Guntakal–Vasco da Gama line.